-Chewy Granola Bars -- featuring wholesome oats, your favorite type of nut butter, superfood coconut oil, and honey as a natural sweetener -- are no-bake and can be whipped up in a matter of minutes!
+Chewy Granola Bars are easy to make, no-bake, and can be whipped up in a matter of minutes with just FIVE real ingredients including wholesome oats, your favorite type of nut butter, superfood coconut oil, and honey as a natural sweetener!

-Do y'all like granola bars?
+Do y'all like Chewy Granola Bars?
 Because we are big fans at my house.
 Not only are they universally enjoyed around here, but they also win this mama's approval as a ready-to-go, or on-the-go, breakfast or snack.

-Well...have you ever tried making your own Chewy Granola Bars?!
+Well...have you ever tried making your own Chewy Granola Bar recipe?
 Doing so not only allows you to control the ingredients, but you can also make a whole slew of them far more economically than buying a small box of the organic ones.

 No-Bake Granola Bars